You have no items in your shopping cart.

 Metal Detecting on Beach and in Water

 Beach detecting is primarily wading and searching on wet sand during low tide.
-I only wade in very shallow water and use a Sovereign with a submersible, waterproof coil.
+I only wade in very shallow water and use a beach detector with a submersible, waterproof coil.

 The following tips have been developed from many years of successful beach and water metal detecting:

-- If you are working water too deep to keep your control box dry, use a fully submersible detector, such as the Excalibur.
+- If you are working water too deep to keep your control box dry, use a fully submersible detector.

 - To recover detected targets in the water use a good stainless steel sand scoop (available here).